Federal Unemployment Tax Act (FUTA): 10 Things to Be Aware Of

 As we mentioned above, if you paid SUTA tax, your obligation to FUTA is calculated at a 0.6% rate.
 However, this only applies to employers who live in states that repaid the money it borrowed from the federal government to pay its unemployment benefits.

-If you live in a credit reduction state, which is a state that hasn’t repaid this money than your FUTA tax liability will be higher.
-As of the time of writing, this only applies to employers based in the U.S. Virgin Islands.
+If you live in a credit reduction state, which is a state that hasn’t repaid this money then your FUTA tax liability will be higher.
+For 2022, the jurisdictions subject to FUTA Credit Reduction were California, Connecticut, Illinois, New York, and the U.S. Virgin Islands.
 However, it’s important that you check with the IRS on an annual basis to make sure your state isn’t subject to a reduced tax credit.

 8. You May Qualify For An Installment Agreement